luipir/qgis-remote-debug/README.rst

 ----------------------------------------------------------------

 follow these steps:

  - clone this repositoy in a <path>
  - copy or link <path>/qgis-remote-debug/RemoteDebug in $HOME/.qgis2/python/plugins/remotedebug (!!! lower case !!!)
  - explicitly add $HOME/.qgis2/python/plugins in PYTHONPATH for the qgis session e.g setting in a shell script that launch qgis
- - then follow next steps
+ - then follow reading this document

 PyDev Debugging (Eclipse)